-Boeheim to coach Syracuse vs No. 1 Duke after fatal crash
+Boeheim to coach Syracuse vs. No. 1 Duke after fatal crash

 SYRACUSE, N.Y.
-(AP) — Jim Boeheim will coach Syracuse against top-ranked Duke on Saturday night, his team’s next game after Boeheim struck and killed a pedestrian on a darkened highway.
+(AP) — Jim Boeheim will coach Syracuse against top-ranked Duke on Saturday night in his team’s first game since the 74-year-old Basketball Hall of Famer struck and killed a pedestrian on a dark highway.

-Syracuse athletic director John Wildhack said in a release Friday that Boeheim will resume coaching duties three days after the crash.
+Syracuse athletic director John Wildhack said in a news release Friday that Boeheim would resume his coaching duties at the Carrier Dome three days after the crash.

-Police say the fatal accident happened on Interstate-690 in Syracuse on Wednesday night after Syracuse beat Louisville.
-Syracuse police say 51-year-old Jorge Jimenez was a passenger in a car that apparently skidded out of control on a patch of ice and hit a guardrail.
+The accident happened on Interstate 690 in Syracuse on Wednesday night after the Orange beat No. 18 Louisville.
+Police say 51-year-old Jorge Jimenez was a passenger in a car that apparently skidded out of control on a patch of ice and hit a guardrail.

-Jimenez was trying to get to safety when he was struck by Boeheim’s SUV.
-Boeheim came over a rise and swerved to avoid the disabled car, which was perpendicular across two lanes.
+Police say Jimenez was trying to get to safety when he was struck by Boeheim’s SUV.
+Boeheim had swerved to avoid the disabled car, which was resting perpendicular across two lanes.

 Most Read Sports Stories